PC-Admin/perthserverplus.com/content/post/georedundant-storage-made-easy/index.md

 ---

 Stretch mode is a great feature that allows you to replicate data across multiple sites without having to set up a full-blown multi-site cluster with multiple clusters and a lot of added complexity.
-It'so cheaper than a multi-site setup, as a multi-site setup requires running a duplicate amount of hardware in both locations to host 3 copies in each.
+It's cheaper than a multi-site setup, as a multi-site setup requires running a duplicate amount of hardware in both locations to host 3 copies in each.
 While a stretch mode cluster only keeps 2 copies in each location.

 If you need assistance with your Ceph setup, or your interested in upgrading to a stretch mode cluster, please contact me for a free consultation.